takeuchi-lab/Cost-sensitiveMulti-taskBO/README.md

 (TaskNumber)\_(RotationAngle)\_(FileName).pickle

-- TaskNumber: Identifier of each task.
+- TaskNumber: identifier of each task.
 Files which have the same TaskNumber are regarded as one common task.
 - RotationAngle: GB rotation angle used as task-specific descriptor.
-- FileName: Arbitrary file name.
+- FileName: arbitrary file name.

 Each pickle file should contain a python dictionary variable with the following keys: